top of page

 • 2 min read

-South Africa's roads remain among the most hazardous globally, with recent statistics underscoring the severe risks posed by unsafe driving practices.
+South Africa's roads remain among the most hazardous globally.
+Recent statistics highlight the severe risks posed by unsafe driving practices.
 During the 2024/2025 festive season, the country recorded 1,502 fatalities from 1,234 crashes, marking a 5.3% increase compared to the previous year.
-This uptick follows a pattern of high annual death tolls, as evidenced by 11,883 lives lost in 10,180 fatal crashes throughout 2023.
+This uptick follows a pattern of high annual death tolls.
+In 2023, 11,883 lives were lost in 10,180 fatal crashes.
 These figures contribute to an economic burden estimated at R205 billion in 2023, equivalent to 2.7% of the nation's gross domestic product.

-The human toll extends beyond fatalities, with thousands sustaining serious injuries annually.
+The human toll extends beyond fatalities.
+Thousands sustain serious injuries annually.
 In rural areas, factors such as scarce sidewalks, poor traffic light availability, and low helmet compliance among vulnerable road users amplify the incidence of head injuries from collisions.
 Overall, vehicle factors appear to outweigh road environment issues in contributing to crashes within the country.

 Get notified about all breaking stories.